Frequently Asked Questions (“FAQs”)

 What if I’m breastfeeding?

-Please advise staff if you are breastfeeding when making your appointment and the doctor will advise you appropriately.
+Please advise a staff member if you are breastfeeding when making your appointment and the doctor will advise you appropriately.

 When will my cycle get back to normal?